NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/tutorials/tutorial_inverter_modeling.md

 sys = build_system(PSIDSystems, "14 Bus Base Case")
 ```

+`PowerSystemCaseBuilder.jl` is a helper library that makes it easier to reproduce examples in the documentation and tutorials.
+Normally you would pass your local files to create the system
+data.

 Define Simulation Problem with a 20 second simulation period and the branch trip at t = 1.0:

 ```@repl inv_sys
 sim = Simulation(
     ResidualModel, #Type of model used
     sys,         #system
-    file_dir,       #path for the simulation output
+    mktempdir(),       #path for the simulation output
     (0.0, 20.0), #time span
     BranchTrip(1.0, Line, "BUS 02-BUS 04-i_1");
     console_level = Logging.Info,